 As your sales organization scales up, there’s one function that becomes crucial to your ability to drive revenue efficiently – sales operations.

 Until Xerox created the first team in the 1970s, sales operations didn’t exist.
 Fifty years later, it’s still one of the hardest functions to nail.
 On the surface, their mission is simple: enable the sales organization to run better and faster.
 In practice, the best sales ops teams strike a delicate balance between being stewards of long term growth and executing for near term wins.

 Short on time?
-Check out Collin’s recap on Predictable Revenue, or get our five key takeaways below.
+Check out Collin’s recap on Predictable Revenue, or get our five key takeaways from Jeff’s conversation below.